Skip to main content

 The award covers:

-• accommodation, internal transport, vaccinations, visas, travel insurance and meal allowances.
+- accommodation, internal transport, vaccinations, visas, travel insurance and other allowances.

-The award does not cover the cost of travel for dependents, translators, a cameraperson or other technical support people; additional baggage or other airline offerings.
-Successful applicants must have an up-to-date passport with at least six months validity from date of departure.
+The award does not cover the cost of travel for dependents, interpreters, camerapersons or other technical support people; additional baggage or other airline offerings.
+Successful applicants must have a valid passport with at least six months validity from date of departure.